Jman-Github/Universal-ReVanced-Manager/README.md

 - 🌐 **Release Link Button**: GitHub button on each bundle’s info page opens the bundle repository’s releases
 - 🕒 **Bundle Timestamps**: Cards show Created and Updated times; exports and imports preserve these timestamps
 - 🧭 **Organize Bundles**: "Organize" button to manually reorder bundles; exports and imports keep the custom order
+- 📱 **Improved UI**: Settings, the Patch Bundles tab, the Apps tab, the app selection page, and the patch selection page all have an improved UI design

 ### 📦 App Patching Flow
 - ⚒️ **LisoUseInAIKyrios Patch Support**: Supports the [LisoUseInAIKyrios](https://github.com/LisoUseInAIKyrios/revanced-patches) patch bundle without needing a computer or another app